 - If you’re serious about upping your photography game, check out my comprehensive online photography course, which has loads of detailed information on everything photography related, from nailing the perfect shot every time through to editing and more.
 It also expands further on night sky photography.

-- If you’re in the market for a new camera after reading this post, see my guide to picking the best camera to help you decide what to buy.
+- If you’re in the market for a new camera to take picture of stars with after reading this post, see my guide to picking the best camera to help you decide what to buy.

 And that’s it for this post on astrophotography!
 Hopefully you’re all fired up to get out and take some awesome pictures of the sky.
 As always, if you have any questions or feedback, let me know in the comments below.